CLICK AN IMAGE FOR A LARGER VIEW

 Gene became the director of the Orange County Folk Dance Workshop group in 1967 which later was changed to Gwiazdy ("stars").
 Because the new name was difficult for Americans to pronounce, in 1972, the name was changed again and finally became Polskie Iskry, or "Polish sparks" (after his grandmother's name).
 The group performed at most of the Folk Dance Federation of California statewide festivals until its demise in 1996 when Gene's back problems became too burdensome.
 His partner in Polskie Iskry was Mikki Revenaugh (pictured below).

-Gene passed on in 2007.
+Gene passed on in 2007 at the age of 77.
 Ann Litvin recalls, "He was all light, dazle, and posessed indefatigable energy for dancing, shmoozing, and yes, lots of socializing.
 His incredible expertise in Polish Dance form made it fascinating to see what he was up to next, bigger and better than the last time around, in his performing groups.
 I think many of you 'oldtimers' would agree that the forty to fifty years of Ciejka's presence in the Orange County communities have inexorably changed how we see and regard Polish folkdancing.
 He will surely be missed by legions of folkdancers but his legacy of Polish dance and choreography will continue to be recognized and to live on brightly in Southern California."

 Dances Gene taught include Beginners Polka, Biały Mazur, Furman, Koseder, Kozoirajka, Krakowiak, Kujawiak Sztajerek, Kujawiaka Graj, Oberek, Polonez from Beskid, Poznan Oberek, Polka, Raz Dwa, Skoczek, Swir Swir Mazur, Wetrojnik, and Wrona Gapa.